If you’re a

 Cats are obligate carnivores.

 Their bodies are designed to primarily thrive on animal-based diets.
 They require a specific balance of proteins, fats, and essential nutrients to stay healthy.
-Understanding their dietary requirements is essential to keep your cat in top shape.
+Understanding their dietary requirements is essential to keep your

 Nutritional Needs of Cats